-The computer centre of etracker GmbH is run on behalf of etracker by IPHH Internet Port Hamburg GmbH, a company based at Wendenstrasse 408, Hamburg, Germany 20537.
+The data centre of etracker GmbH is run on behalf of etracker by IPHH Internet Port Hamburg GmbH, a company based at Wendenstraße 408, 20537 Hamburg, Germany.
 IPHH provides access to the Internet and to etracker servers that are physically stored in racks (server racks).
 The racks are kept on the premises of IPHH and are rented by etracker.
 The server hardware is procured, configured, installed in racks, maintained and disposed of solely by etracker.
 As a result, housing is the only service from IPHH that etracker uses.

 The etracker services and their configurations conform with data protection objectives and the relevant provisions and guidelines of statutory regulations:

 - The contractor shortens the IP addresses provided as part of the services to make personal identification as difficult as possible.

 - To ensure that processing is as anonymous as possible, the client is obligated not to allow any additional personal data to be transferred to etracker when etracker solutions are used.

 The following technical and organisational measures are taken by etracker to protect personal data processed within the scope of etracker services: